 1. Have an End Goal

 When writing a business analysis on any topic, ask yourself a straightforward, yet important question; "As a business analyst, what can I do to improve the state of my company?"
 Are you trying to make a competitive analysis?
 Or a Marketing analysis?
-Maybe your task is to focus more on your business, so maybe a business impact analysis or gap analysis?
+Maybe your task is to focus more on your business, so maybe a business analysis or marketing analysis?
 Before you begin drafting, make sure you know where you want to end so you can start from the beginning.
 Here's a fun fact; professional business analysts are required to not only understand the inner workings of the company they're working for but also set a target of what they want the company to realistically become in the future through projects, product proposals, partnerships, etc. — which are successfully achieved through great analysis reports.

 2. Gather Data about the Current Market

 Knowledge about the market analysis and its cycle, what's trending, what's viable but slowly fading out, and what the seasons bring and push off helps established the state of the market in your analysis.
 You can do this by having a market cycle or a pattern of the market for a set amount of time.
 For example, during the holiday seasons like Christmas and New Year's Eve, what is the most in-demand at the time?
 Or during the summer break?
 Or spring?
 Or on the 4th of July?
 Having solid data on the market flow gives you an advantage on what to sell, what doesn't sell as much, and how you can capitalize on the seasonal trends set.